Getting to Know - Gavin Sathianathan

 Why is the 2018 UPA Medical Cannabis Patient Survey so important?

 We need data to understand how to shape law, regulation, policy, products, attitudes, standards, narratives... this is about trying to figure out how we build an industry for the good of the patients who will use the products.
-All patients in the UK who find cannabis to be beneficial for their health should complete the survey now.

 Thank you Gavin!